malvikasharan/APRICOT/README.md

 ##select
 Quick help: `python3 APRICOT/bin/apricot select -h`

-This subcommand 'select' allows the selction of reference domains based on the user provided keywords for domain selection (in subcommand keywords).
-For this purpose, by-default APRICOT scans each entries of the domains in both CDD and InterPro domain consortiums and looks for the presence of the user provided keywords.
+This subcommand allows the selection of reference domains based on the *domain selection terms* (in subcommand keywords).
+For this purpose, by-default APRICOT scans each entries of the domains in both CDD and InterPro domain consortiums for the occurance of any *domain selection term*.

-It is possible to limit the selection process in only one of the consortiums by providing flags -C for CDD only or -I for InterPro only.
-To map the domains in both the consortiums, APRICOT uses domain ids from common databases (Pfam, SMART and TIGRFAM).
+It is possible to limit the selection process in only one of the consortiums by providing flags -C for CDD or -I for InterPro.
+For cross mapping the domains in both the consortiums, APRICOT uses domain ids from the databases (Pfam, SMART and TIGRFAM) that are shared by both the consortiums.

-In case of multi word terms (which are provided by using '-' as a connector), the co-occurance of the terms are considered by looking for the co-occurance of the words in the same sentence or same context.
+In case of multi word terms (which are provided by using '-' as a connector), the co-occurance of the terms are considered when the words in the same sentence or same context.
 To ensure a more complete selection of the domains, the gene-ontology associated to the domains are also checked and selected accordingly.

 ````
 usage: apricot select [-h] [--cdd_dom] [--ipr_dom] [--dom_kw DOM_KW]